Halloween Facts for Kids

 Candy – Sweet treats.

 Cape- A long sleeveless garment that is worn to hang over shoulders.
-Vampires are believed to wear capes.
+Vampires are wear capes.

 Creepy– A feeling of uneasiness or fear.